NoxNyrvana/Nyrvana-s-Player/README.md

 - a more efficient way to do it is planned

 How do i customize the interface ?
 1. Launch  the player
 2. Click on the settings logo
 3. A menu should shows up to help you customize

+Any recommandation of music ?
+.Yes, go listen the soundtrack of made in abyss, a complete masterpiece, especially "Old stories" and "Forever Lost"